krisleech/wisper/README.md

 post_creater.subscribe(PusherListener.new, :on => :create_post_successful)
 ```

-## Mapping event to a different method
+## Mapping an event to a different method

 By default the method called on the subscriber is the same as the event
 broadcast.
 However it can be mapped to a different method using `:with`.